Boudeuse Cay: Administration

 The island belongs to Outer Islands District.

 Flora & Fauna

+Boudeuse is one of the most pristine tropical coral cays in the world, with no introduced vegetation.

-The island has been identified as an Important Bird Area (IBA) by BirdLife International because it supports a breeding population of about 4000 pairs of masked boobies.
+The island has been identified as an Important Bird Area (IBA) by BirdLife International because it supports a breeding population of about 4,000 pairs of masked boobies.
 Green and hawksbill sea turtles nest there.

 In 2013, a small colony of brown boobies was discovered during a visit by scientists from Island Conservation Society.
 Once a widespread breeding species in Seychelles, the brown booby was wiped out except for a small number surviving at Cosmoledo.
 This is the first recorded recolonization of a Seychelles island by this species.